 I tried the “Taiwan No.1” while Jeric tried the “40 NTD”.
 Upon having our first sip, we learned that they were not Milk Teas.
 No tea at all, more like brown sugar and milk only, quite disappointing.
 But for me, the “40 NTD” tasted better than “Taiwan No.1”.
 The pearls were fresh and chewy.

 We explored the place until we saw the Modern Toilet Restaurant.
-It’s a themed restaurant with the toilet concept, which I will discuss the details on my next post.
-Stay tuned!
+It’s a themed restaurant with the toilet concept, which I discussed the details on a separate post.

 After having our dinner at the Modern Toilet Restaurant, we strolled around Ximending Night Market.
 It’s not as food-centric as Ningxia Night Market, but you’ll see here lots of stuff of different kinds.
 From clothes to food to shoes bags and accessories, and even live street shows!